-13. Q: What will happen the day of surgery?
+11. Q: What will happen the day of surgery?

-A: You will be informed of what time to arrive the day of surgery (about 2 hours before the scheduled surgery time) and will be admitted to the Surgical Care Unit/Pre-Surgery Unit.
+A: You will be informed of what time to arrive the day of surgery (about 2 hours before the scheduled surgery time) and will be admitted to the Pre-Surgery Unit.
 Nurses will record basic information, you will get into a surgical gown and an IV will be started.
 Your knee may be cleaned and shaved.
 The anesthesiologist will meet with you to discuss your anesthesia and answer any questions.
 Your surgeon will speak with you to answer questions and identify/mark your surgical leg.

-14. Q: Will I be asleep for surgery?
+12. Q: Will I be asleep for surgery?

-A: Your anesthesia will consist of a general (completely asleep) or a spinal (numbing medicine in your spine with a sedative).
+A: Your anesthesia will usually consist of a spinal (numbing medicine in your spine with a sedative) and a general (completely asleep).
 You do not have to be awake for the surgery.
 We may also use local anesthesia to decrease pain the first 24 hours.
 All of this is done to keep you the most comfortable and have the least amount of pain.

-15. Q: How long is the surgery?
+13. Q: How long is the surgery?